-Based on research of: Guy Abraham, MD, David Brownstein, MD, and
+Based on research of Guy Abraham, MD and David Brownstein, MD

 There is an epidemic of Iodine deficiency in this country – one that affects every man, woman

 and child – and especially vegetarians.
-Over the last 30 years our Iodine intake has declined
+Over the last 30 to 40 years our Iodine intake has

 (bromine, fluorine, chlorine, perchlorate) has dramatically increased in food, water, medicines